Geometrically bounding 3-manifold, volume and Betti number: A key lemma

 We write $\lambda$ the characteristic function of $C$.
 By Theorem \ref{theorem: NakayamaN} and Remark \ref{remark:2}, it's easy to prove that $\lambda$ is admissible and the characteristic matrix $\Delta$ of its uniquely orientable extension is:

 That is, $M(2P, \lambda)$ is non-orientable and $M(2P, \delta)$ is orientable, where $\delta$ is the natural $Z_2^4$-extension of $\lambda$.

 Then the row space $row\Delta$, spanned by the four row vectors above, consists of 15 non-zero row vectors as below.
 In the following we always mean a $(2^4-1)\times(5n+7)$ matrix, where $n$ is from $nP$, when we refer to the row space of the characteristic matrix of a $\mathbb{Z}_2^4$-coloring $\delta$ over $nP$.
-Here (3.2) shows all the non-zero row vectors in row space of (3.1).
+Here Matrix (\ref{matrix:2}) is the row space of Matrix (\ref{matrix:1}).